gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ## New API for Incremental Changes

 The new [`org.gradle.work.InputChanges`](dsl/org.gradle.work.InputChanges.html) API allows querying for changes to individual input file properties.
-See the [userguide section](userguide/custom_tasks.html#incremental_tasks) for more information how to implement incremental tasks using the new API.
+See the [userguide section](userguide/custom_tasks.html#incremental_tasks) for more information on how to implement incremental tasks using the new API.

 ```kotlin
 inputChanges.getFileChanges(inputDir).forEach { change ->